sdbuchanan/HtB-Writeups-Retired/writeup/writeup.md

 ### SCAN COMPLETE ####################################
 ```
-There are a lot of data to look at here and I spent a lot of time going through it all and making a lot of terrible assumptions.
-I removed a lot of the results for the sake of not making anyone read through it for no reason.
-Thinking about what little I know about privesc, the concept of taking over a thing that is running or can run as a more privileged user.
-This typically requires a trigger to initiate the action.
+There are a lot of data to look at here and I spent a lot of time going through it all and making a lot of terrible assumptions that cost me time.
+The concept of privilege escalation is exploiting a flaw in where that whatever is being run typically is being run by a user with higher rights than you do, and in my experience this typically requires a trigger to initiate the action.
 This can be a cron job/scheduled task or some action that I also have control over.
 I then remembered that Eeyore DoS protection – this must be the fail2ban thing and what do you know, its running as root!

 This piques my interest very much.
 It is a mechanism that we can use to trigger something to happen – remember I didn’t want to dirb the url?!
 How can we get control over it?
 Look at our $PATH: